 Installation procedure

-3. From the menu 'File > Set Path', click on 'Add Folder' (not Add with Subfolders) and select the directory pivmat (and also the directory readimx if needed).
+and select the directory pivmat.
+(Select also the directory readimx if necessary).
 Click on 'Save' and 'Close'.

 Getting started

-The first step is to import some vector fields into a MATLAB structure array.
+The first step is to import some vector fields into a 'PIVMAT structure array'.
 The simplest way to import data is to double-click on a file on the Current Directory Browser.
 You can also import data using the function loadvec.
-Each element of this structure array contains the two matrices of the velocity components, the coordinate system, and some additional informations (units, axe names, PIV parameters...)
+Each element of this structure array contains the two matrices of the velocity components, the coordinate system, and some additional informations (units, axe names, PIV parameters...).
+See this page for further details about PIVMAT structure arrays.

 v = loadvec('*.vc7'); % loads all the VC7 files